-This may be the most important of the different chemicals because it is what will keep your hot tub clean and sanitary.
-If you particularly enjoy having lots of guests over, having some sort of sanitizer is what will keep your hot tub clean and what will prevent you from catching any of the bacteria, illnesses, or anything else that other people might carry.
+This may be the most important of the different chemicals because it will keep your hot tub clean and sanitary.
+If you particularly enjoy having lots of guests over, having some sanitizer is what will keep your hot tub clean and what will prevent you from catching any of the bacteria, illnesses, or anything else that other people might carry.

 There are several different sanitizers you can choose between.

 Chlorine is, of course, the most popular option out of all the different sanitizers you can choose between.
-It’s cheaper, it’s easier to use and maintain, and you can be assured that all bacteria and algae will be killed off rather aggressively.
+It’s cheaper, easier to use and maintain, and you can be assured that the chlorine will kill off all bacteria and algae rather aggressively.
 It works the same way as bleach does when you want to do any work in your bathroom.
-Chlorine works rather quickly to make sure that all fungus, viruses, bacteria, and other potentially harmful substances are killed off in your hot tub’s water.
+Chlorine works rather quickly to ensure that all fungus, viruses, bacteria, and other potentially harmful substances are killed off in your hot tub’s water.

 You will notice the chlorine smell, which is the result of a chemical reaction.
 When chlorine interacts with any of these substances, it kills off their chemical components.
 This process produces waste referred to as chloramines, which is what causes the chlorine smell.
 You will want to test the level of chlorine because you shouldn’t be able to smell it (if you can smell it, then it means the level is below what it needs to be).
 The proper level should be between 1 and 3 parts per million.

 The next most popular option is bromine.
-It’s easier to keep the water levels in balance if you decide to use bromine due to the fact that it has a lower pH.
+It’s easier to keep the water levels balanced if you decide to use bromine since it has a lower pH.
 Bromine will also last longer and be gentler on your skin.
-However, it does not work as quickly as chlorine does to get rid of all the contaminants and it will burn off if your hot tub is outside.
+However, it does not work as quickly as chlorine does to remove all the contaminants, and it will burn off if your hot tub is outside.
 It’s the best option, therefore, if you have an indoor hot tub.

-In order to get rid of all the bacteria and other substances that are lingering in your hot tub’s water, bromine will ionize all of their components, which means that the molecular structure of bacteria, viruses, fungus, and anything else will be destroyed.
+To get rid of all the bacteria and other substances lingering in your hot tub’s water, bromine will ionize all of its components, which means that bromine will destroy the molecular structure of bacteria, viruses, fungus, and anything else.
 This will end up producing bromamines, which do not have a smell and aren’t anything that you should worry about for your health.
-However, if these components add up in the tub, then it could impact how effective bromine is.
+However, if these components add up in the tub, it could impact how effective bromine is.
 This is why you want to make sure that the bromine levels are where they need to be.
 The level should be between 3 and 5 parts per million if you choose to use bromine in your hot tub.

-This is a sanitizer that does not contain any chlorine, so it might be a good choice for you to consider.
+This sanitizer does not contain any chlorine, so it might be a good choice for you to consider.
 There are some issues with using this product, however.
-For one, it does tend to be more expensive than chlorine and bromine, so you are looking to spend more than you normally would.
+For one, it does tend to be more expensive than chlorine and bromine, so you are looking to spend more than you usually would.
 And it could cause some parts of your hot tub, such as the rubber and plastic, to wear away over time.
-This is why it’s important for you to check with the company that manufactured your hot tub before you choose to use biguanide.
+This is why you must check with the company that manufactured your hot tub before you choose to use biguanide.

-However, there are some advantages that make this a popular option.
-It works just as effectively as chlorine and bromine do and it does not need to be used in your hot tub as often in order to be effective.
+However, some advantages make this a popular option.
+It works just as effectively as chlorine and bromine do, and it does not need to be used in your hot tub as often to be effective.
 You will not notice any odor if you choose to use this product, and, according to many people, the water tends to feel a lot smoother.
-In order for it to work properly in your hot tub, the level of biguanide should be between 30 and 50 parts per million.
+For it to work correctly in your hot tub, the biguanide level should be between 30 and 50 parts per million.

 Some people choose to get a saltwater hot tub, just like they prefer to have saltwater pools.
-In order to do this, you will need to get a salt-chlorine generator.
-These hot tubs do use chlorine in order to stay sanitized, but you don’t actually need to purchase chlorine for this to happen.
+To do this, you will need to get a salt-chlorine generator.
+These hot tubs do use chlorine to stay sanitized, but you don’t need to purchase chlorine for this to happen.
 This is where the work of the generator comes in.
-The generator will turn the salt into chlorine, so you will simply need to buy salt.
+The generator will turn the salt into chlorine, so you will need to buy salt.
 And you will find that this is a lot more budget-friendly because salt is less expensive than chlorine.

-You should use shock in your hot tub on a weekly basis in order to make sure that the sanitation levels are where they need to be.
-However, depending on how many people use your hot tub, you may need to use shock on a more frequent basis.
-So, the reason why this chemical is important is because it will keep your hot tub extra clean, especially when you’re using it more frequently.
-Shock will also work if you’ve noticed algae, cloudy water, or anything else that isn’t so normal for a hot tub.
+It would be best if you used shock in your hot tub weekly to ensure that the sanitation levels are where they need to be.
+However, depending on how many people use your hot tub, you may need to use shock more frequently.
+So, the reason why this chemical is essential is that it will keep your hot tub extra clean, especially when you’re using it more regularly.
+The shock will also work if you’ve noticed algae, cloudy water, or anything else that isn’t so normal for a hot tub.

 If you have a chlorine hot tub: You can get a special chlorine shock, a non-chlorine shock, or you can choose to use more chlorine.

-If you have a bromine hot tub: You can once again use special chlorine shock, a non-chlorine shock, or more bromine.
+If you have a bromine hot tub, you can again use special chlorine shock, a non-chlorine shock, or more bromine.

 If you have a mineral hot tub: Mineral hot tubs do not operate using a lot of chlorine, so you should get a shock that does not have chlorine in it.

-If you have a biguanide hot tub: If you use biguanide as your hot tub’s sanitizer, this substance comes with its own special shock depending on the brand that you have chosen.
-You will need to make sure that the pH and alkalinity of the water are balanced correctly in order for the shock to work properly.
+If you have a biguanide hot tub: If you use biguanide as your hot tub’s sanitizer, this substance comes with its unique shock, depending on your chosen brand.
+You will need to make sure that the pH and alkalinity of the water are balanced correctly for the shock to work correctly.

 Alkalinity and pH

-In order for your hot tub’s chemistry to be balanced correctly, it is imperative that you check on the tub’s alkalinity and pH.
-First, you will need to work on the alkalinity, because this is what acts as a sort of ‘buffer’ for the pH.
+For your hot tub’s chemistry to be balanced correctly, you must check on the tub’s alkalinity and pH.
+First, you will need to work on the alkalinity because this acts as a ‘buffer’ for the pH.
 Make sure that you have an alkalinity increaser.
-You need to make sure that the levels are right because having low alkalinity will make your hot tub’s water acidic.
+It would be best to ensure that the levels are correct because having low alkalinity will make your hot tub’s water acidic.

 If you notice that the alkalinity is too high, you will need to use a pH decreaser.
-It is important to realize how much these two components depend on each other to operate efficiently.
-Some people find it a bit difficult to get these balanced properly, but in time, you will find that it’s not that difficult as long as you follow all the instructions carefully.
+It is essential to realize how much these two components depend on each other to operate efficiently.
+Some people find it challenging to get these balanced correctly, but in time, you will find that it’s not that difficult as long as you follow all the instructions carefully.

 Your hot tub should have an alkalinity level between 125 and 150 parts per million.
 Once this level has been reached, you are free to move on to the pH level.

 - If you notice that the water in your hot tub is cloudy… This is usually a sign of high pH.
-If you notice that the pH level is too high, you will want to use a pH decreaser.
+If you see that the pH level is too high, you will use a pH decreaser.

 Have a pH increaser on hand, too.
-If you notice that the pH levels are too low, and you use the pH increaser, you will also have to check for the alkalinity levels again.
-Keep in mind that you’re going to want to have test strips on hand because you will have to measure the water levels multiple times in order to get this step just right.
+If you notice that the pH levels are too low and use the pH increaser, you will also have to check for the alkalinity levels again.
+Keep in mind that you’re going to want to have test strips on hand because you will have to measure the water levels multiple times to get this step just right.
 Don’t get too frustrated if this does not work out for you on the first try.

 The proper pH level should be between 7.4 and 7.6.